On the Occasion of the 10th Conference of Asian Pharmaceutical Manufacturers' Associations

 • The ANPDC was established in 2018 with the goal of utilizing natural products for drug discovery and has since achieved significant progress.
 Two Thai researchers have already completed internships in Japan, and for one, natural product screening has been completed and hit compounds have been found.
 In addition to on-the-job training, online training will be initiated to develop human resources at Corona Disaster.

-• The VBH Task Force will update its activity strategy for the next 10 years, taking into account future drug discovery trends.
+• The strategy for activities over the next 10 years will be updated to take into account future trends in drug discovery.

 Value-based Healthcare (VBH)

-• The VBH Task Force aims to provide a forum for considering primary care enhancement and sustainable health care systems at the APAC General Assembly.
+• The VBH Task Force aims to provide a forum for considering primary care enhancement and sustainable healthcare systems at the APAC Assembly.

 • In the panel discussion, the panelists discussed the challenges and future of building sustainable healthcare and data-driven medicine in Asia.

-1. Challenges were identified that should be balanced between access to primary care and productivity improvement in terms of cost.
+1. The panelists identified the challenges of balancing access to primary care with productivity improvements in terms of cost.

 2. After confirming that investment in digital tools is effective in enhancing primary care and UHC, the importance of institutional design and policy push to achieve data-driven medicine was discussed.

-• The Pharmaceutical Manufacturers Association of Japan (PMAJ) has included in its policy recommendations that the pharmaceutical industry, as a leader in the development of science, create a virtuous circle in order to increase the number of people supporting welfare by extending healthy life expectancy and to stabilize the social security system, leading to sustainable development of society.
-In the wrap-up session, the participants reviewed the recommendations and expressed their hope that digital transformation will lead to improved quality of life for patients and consumers in a data-driven society that is advancing daily, and that APAC, consisting of 13 member associations, will play a role in value creation.
+• JPMA has included in its policy recommendations that the pharmaceutical industry, as a leader in the development of science, should create a virtuous circle in order to increase the number of people supporting welfare by extending healthy life expectancy and to stabilize the social security system, leading to sustainable development of society.
+In the wrap-up, the participants confirmed the recommendations and expressed their hope that digital transformation will lead to improved quality of life for patients and consumers in a data-driven society that is advancing daily, and that APAC, consisting of 13 member associates, will play a role in value creation.

 Share this page